Khmer-Tools/khmer-OCR-Train-Model/README.md

 - **Text Recognition**: Employs TrOCR (Transformer-based OCR) to recognize text from detected regions
 - **Dual Language Support**: Optimized for both Khmer and English text
 - **Synthetic Data Generation**: Creates training data from text using various fonts
+- **Enhanced Font Support**: Includes a wide range of Khmer fonts from Google Fonts and khmerfonts.info
 - **Data Augmentation**: Applies transformations to improve model robustness
 - **End-to-End Pipeline**: Combines detection and recognition in a seamless workflow
 - **Streamlit Interface**: Provides an easy-to-use web interface for OCR